specdown/specdown/docs/cli/display_help.md

 ## Non-Windows Output

-    specdown 1.2.36
     A tool to test markdown files and drive development from documentation.

-    USAGE:
-        specdown [OPTIONS] <SUBCOMMAND>
+    Usage: specdown [OPTIONS] <COMMAND>

-    OPTIONS:
+    Commands:
+      completion  Output completion for a shell of your choice run         Runs a given Markdown Specification
+      strip       Outputs a version of the markdown with all specdown functions removed help        Print this message or the help of the given subcommand(s)

+    Options:
+          --no-colour  Disables coloured output
       -h, --help       Print help information
-            --no-colour    Disables coloured output
       -V, --version    Print version information

-    SUBCOMMANDS:
-        completion    Output completion for a shell of your choice help          Print this message or the help of the given subcommand(s) run           Runs a given Markdown Specification
-        strip         Outputs a version of the markdown with all specdown functions removed

 ## Windows Output

-    specdown 1.2.36
     A tool to test markdown files and drive development from documentation.

-    USAGE:
-        specdown [OPTIONS] <SUBCOMMAND>
+    Usage: specdown [OPTIONS] <COMMAND>

-    OPTIONS:
+    Commands:
+      completion  Output completion for a shell of your choice run         Runs a given Markdown Specification
+      strip       Outputs a version of the markdown with all specdown functions removed help        Print this message or the help of the given subcommand(s)

+    Options:
+          --no-colour  Disables coloured output
       -h, --help       Print help information
-            --no-colour    Disables coloured output
       -V, --version    Print version information

-    SUBCOMMANDS:
-        completion    Output completion for a shell of your choice help          Print this message or the help of the given subcommand(s) run           Runs a given Markdown Specification
-        strip         Outputs a version of the markdown with all specdown functions removed

 ## Sub-commands